salahusama/Calendar-webapp/README.md

-# Calendar-webapp
+# Calendar-WebApp
-This is still a work in progress.

-This website will be a web application that:
+(Could be a bit buggy)

+This website has the following functionality:
 -saves user name
 -saves all tasks user enters on specific dates
 -work as a calendar

-Used languages:
+Used technologies:
 -HTML
 -CSS
 -JavaScript
+-XML